Sustainable Camping Habits For the Outdoors

 If dumping grey water is allowed, strain out excess food particles and dump the water on a plant away from your campsite.
 Choose a different plant each time.
 Bring a container for times when you can’t dump and carry it to the nearest disposal site.
 We have a collapsible container dedicated to grey water.
 You can also use a 5-gallon bucket with a cover.

-Challenge yourself to a zero waste backpacking trip.
+Challenge yourself to a low waste backpacking trip.

-Read about our zero-waste adventures trip deep in the backcountry of Yosemite National Park.
+Read about our zero-waste adventures deep in the backcountry of Yosemite National Park.

 10. PRODUCTS: KEEP IT TOXIC-FREE